trietlu/flask-jx-sample/README.md

-# python-http
+# CI/CD for Flask app

-Simple Hello World Python HTTP server
+Demonstrates a DevSecOps pipeline for a simple HTTP Flask app